• Skip to main content

 “I don’t want to become my label and use my neurodivergence as an excuse”

-Read the longer answer“I don’t want to become my label and use my neurodivergence as an excuse”
+Explore the answer“I don’t want to become my label and use my neurodivergence as an excuse”

 coping strategies diagnosis identity self-confidence